Comonadic Coalgebras and Bousfield Localization: Introduction

 \section{Introduction}

 This paper sits at the intersection of two important threads in homotopy theory: Bousfield localization and comonad.
-For a model category $\M$ and a class of maps $\C$ in $\M$, the left Bousfield localization $\lcm$, if it exists, is the model structure on $\M$ with the same cofibrations and with the maps in $\C$ turned into weak equivalences.
+For a model category $\M$ and a class of morphisms $\C$ in $\M$, the left Bousfield localization $\lcm$, if it exists, is the model structure on $\M$ with the same cofibrations and with the morphisms in $\C$ turned into weak equivalences.
 Bousfield localization is a ubiquitous tool in homotopy theory, going back at least as far back as \cite{bousfield} and continuing with the work of Hopkins, Ravenel \cite{ravenel}, and many others.
 On the other hand, many interesting objects in homotopy theory arise as coalgebras over comonads, such as comonoids and comodules over a comonoid.

 Suppose the left Bousfield localization $\lcm$ exists, and $K$ is a comonad on $\M$ whose category of coalgebras $\coalgkm$ admits a left-induced model structure over $\M$.
-So a map of $K$-coalgebras is a weak equivalence (resp., cofibration) if and only if its underlying map in $\M$ is so.
-The main aim of this paper is to answer the following inter-related questions. \begin{description} \item[(A)] If the category of $K$-coalgebras $\coalgklcm$ admits a left-induced model structure over $\lcm$, is it equal to a left Bousfield localization of $\coalgkm$? \item[(B)] When does the category of $K$-coalgebras $\coalgklcm$ admit a left-induced model structure over $\lcm$? \item[(C)] When does the left Bousfield localization $\LC$ preserve $K$-coalgebras? \end{description} The following result, which will be proved as Theorem \ref{clockwise.ccw}, provides a positive answer to question (A).
+This means a morphism of $K$-coalgebras is a weak equivalence (resp., cofibration) if and only if its underlying morphism in $\M$ is so.
+The main aim of this paper is to answer the following inter-related questions, first posed in \cite{white-thesis} (Problem 9.1.10). \begin{description} \item[(A)] If the category of $K$-coalgebras $\coalgklcm$ admits a left-induced model structure over $\lcm$, is it equal to a left Bousfield localization of $\coalgkm$? \item[(B)] When does the category of $K$-coalgebras $\coalgklcm$ admit a left-induced model structure over $\lcm$? \item[(C)] When does the left Bousfield localization $\LC$ preserve $K$-coalgebras? \end{description} The following result, which will be proved as Theorem \ref{clockwise.ccw}, provides a positive answer to question (A).

 \begin{theorem} Suppose $\coalgkm$ admits a left-induced model structure over $\M$.
 Then the following two statements are equivalent. \begin{enumerate} \item $\coalgklcm$ admits the left-induced model structure via the forgetful functor $U : \coalgklcm \to \lcm$. \item The left Bousfield localization $\Lcprime \coalgkm$ exists, where $\C'$ is defined in Assumption \ref{standing.assumptions}. \end{enumerate} Furthermore, if either statement is true, then there is an equality